richardjlyon/passivehousemonitor/README.md

 An environmental logger for a Passive House.

-## Welcome to your project!

-This is the firmware for a
+This is the firmware for a Particle Photon.

 The main elements are: